codio/site/source/docs/dashboard/student/playmode.html.md

 full_width: true
 ---

-To see your tutorial running, you need to *Play* it.
-If the tutorial does not automatically start or of you have closed it, go to **Tools->Author Content->Play** menu option or click the **Start Tutorial** icon in the file tree:
+To see your content running, you need to *Play* it.
+If the content does not automatically start or of you have closed it, go to **Tools->Author Content->Play** menu option or click the **Start** icon in the file tree:

 <img alt="StartGuides" src="/img/docs/guides/startguides.png" class="simple"/>